 Houston Hispanic Forum

-The Houston Hispanic Forum Career and Education Day’s mission is to reduce the dropout rate among Hispanic students and provide assistance to students and families as they pursue educational and career goals.
-More than 200,000 students, parents and educators attend the day’s events.
+The Houston Hispanic Forum Career and Education Day's mission is to reduce the dropout rate among Hispanic students and provide assistance to students and families as they pursue educational and career goals.
+More than 12,000 students from 58 school districts attended the event in 2015 with their families, counselors and/or teachers.

-The Houston Symphony provides admission to concerts for students, as well as teacher training and supplemental classroom materials.
-Funding supports educational programs, including Symphony Explorer and Symphony Detective concerts.
-These programs serve nearly 32,000 students from 21 Houston-area school districts.
+The Houston Symphony provides admission to concerts for elementary and middle school students, teacher training and supplemental classroom materials.
+These programs serve more than 50,000 students from 22 Houston-area school districts.

-Members of the Houston Fire Department Public Affairs and Educational Division attend approximately 1,500 events each year, offering educational and community events support.
-The vision of the organization is to continue supporting fire and community initiatives by purchasing equipment and items that do not normally fall under the HFD operating and community support budget.
+Through Medilife Houston, members of the Houston Fire Department Public Affairs and Educational Division attend approximately 1,500 events each year, offering educational and community events support.
+The vision of the organization is to continue supporting fire and community initiatives by purchasing equipment and other items that do not normally fall under the HFD operating and community support budget.

 Memorial Park Conservancy